dandavison/open-in-editor/README.rst

 ``iterm2-dwim`` is a click handler for iTerm2.
 The aim is that you command-click on any file path, relative or absolute, and it opens the file in your editor.
 If there was a line number, your editor goes to that line.
-So, compiler/linter output, tracebacks, etc.
+So, compiler/linter output, tracebacks, git output, etc.

 Currently Emacs, PyCharm and Sublime are supported.
 To choose which editor to use, see ``settings.py``.